lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >The Strecker synthesis is the common prebiotic way to make amino acids, but extant life uses transamination of α-ketoacids.
 Here, amino acids (Ala, Glu, Asp, Gly) are synthesised prebiotically from α-keto acids (pyruvate, α-ketoglutarate, oxaloacetate, glyoxalate) using diamidophosphate (DAP) and cyanide ions at pH 8.5.
 Wet-dry cycling can also form orotate (a pyrimidine precursor) in low yield from the intermediates.
 Reaction of the α-ketoacid condensation products with ammonia sources produces compounds found in the Krebs cycle and its secondary metabolites, forming various pathways with relevance to systems chemistry.

+\[E11\] Ruiz-Bermejo, M., Zorzano, M. P. and Osuna-Esteban, S. (2013). '[**Simple Organics and Biomonomers Identified in HCN Polymers: An Overview**](https://www.mdpi.com/2075-1729/3/3/421)'. *Life*, 3(3), pp.421-448. doi:10.3390/life3030421.

+>Hydrogen cyanide (HCN) is found throughout the universe and can form a wide range of molecules in prebiotically relevant conditions.
+The nucleobase adenine is a pentamer of HCN, formed by UV light in water.
+Among the purines, adenine has the highest resonance energy per pi electron, making it preferable for incorporation into RNA due to \[D3\].
+Other purines, pyrimidines and urea also form with NCO$ ^-$ and C$ _2$N$ _2$.
+Acid hydrolysis of the mixture yields hydantoins (cylic carbamyl amino acids) and pteridines (similar to cofactors like riboflavins and pterins).
+Radiolysis of the mixture yields important carboxylic acids (oxalic acid, malonic acid, fumaric acid, succinic acid, citric acid, adipic acid, etc.) and carbonyls (formaldehyde, acetaldehyde, methylglioxal, acetone).

 ---

 ## SYNTHESIS OF MACROMOLECULES